Campus Center 2nd Floor

 In addition, all medical schools require two – five semesters of biology with lab and two semesters of physics with lab.
-If you are considering taking a biology course your first semester, you should take either Biology 260 (Genetics) and possibly Biology 255 (Cell Biology & Genetics Lab).
-The Cell Biology & Genetics Lab must be taken concurrently with either Biology 260 (Genetics) or Biology 265 (Cell Biology).
-Cell Biology is also required for premedical studies, but is generally taken in the sophomore year due to the prerequisite of, or concurrent enrollment in Chemistry 112 or 115.
+For biology courses, we recommend taking at least Genetics (BIOL260) and Cell Biology (BIOL265).
+If you are considering taking a biology course your first semester, you should take Genetics (BIOL260) or Biodiversity & Evolution (BIOL270) or one of the first-year courses.
+Cell Biology is generally taken in the sophomore year due to the prerequisite of Chemistry 112 or 115.

 We offer two ways for you to start your studies in Psychology.
 If you have a general interest in the field or are contemplating an academic concentration in the discipline, we recommend Psychology 100, Introduction to Psychology.
 It provides a broad survey of the field and is appropriate for anyone who’d like to know more about psychology.
 It is also a prerequisite for more advanced courses in the department and is required for the major.